Moon Mission Using B-Plane Targeting

 • Delta_Right_Asc

-6. Select Use for the following in the Equality Constraints (Results) list:
+6. Select the Use check boxes for the following in the Equality Constraints (Results) list:

 • BDotR